The article presents three great examples, which our UX company uses effectively.

 Hierarchy of User Needs

 In his book Designing for Emotion, Aarron Walter adapts the Maslow pyramid for user needs.
 This approach to feature prioritization can work extremely well categorizing the long list of features in an idea pool.
 It also helps to make tough decisions, even when certain nice-to-have features fall out of the actual scope.

 According to the theory, an upper level can only be reached when the previous one has been satisfied.
 This is a reasonable and useful approach, especially when building an MVP.

 In fact, this method of feature prioritization saved us a lot of debates and rationalizing when members of the product team clung to ideas that did not serve the product’s vision.

 However, doing everything by the rules may result in a product that functions but lacks personality.
 It might sound like an exaggeration, but ending up with a well-done output that has no impact because it makes no impression comes very easy.

-Basically that creates the tension in the theory and encourages allowing one or two tiny (low-effort) “pleasurable” features in a to-do list to season a product.
+Basically, that creates the tension in the theory and encourages allowing one or two tiny (low-effort) “pleasurable” features in a to-do list to season a product.

 If justified and well prioritized, small delightful touches don’t always require extra effort.
 Even a well-formed sentence at the right time reacting to the right action can work.
 (But debate the idea; everyone can come up with good and bad examples – let us know your opinion).
-The Nielsen Group wrote a good summary about the theory of user delight.
+The Nielsen Group wrote a good summary of the theory of user delight.